mccow002/joData/README.md

 * IsOf

+###Expand

+joData currently supports $expand, but does not provide default expand options.

 ###Format

-joData currently does not support $format
+joData currently supports $format, but does not provide default format options.

 ###Select